himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 I tend to have workloads that benefit from multiple cores (and threads).
 For example, I run a bunch of virtual machines, often at the same time.
-While my server's 4 core Xeon handles day to day VMs just fine, it is nice to have a workstation with a bunch of cores to spin up a virtualised cluster across.
-Beyond VMs, I compile code, compress/decompress packages of files, and occasionally encode audio/video files.
+While my server's 4 core Xeon handles day to day VMs just fine, it is nice to have a workstation with several cores to spin up a virtualized cluster across.
+Beyond VMs, I compile code, compress/decompress file packages, and occasionally encode audio/video files.
 All tasks that love many threads.

 #### Lots of (*fast*) Ram

-When running VMs, lots of RAM is actually more desirable than more cores.
-For example, when running my 6 24-7 VM's, my server's 4-core Xeon will typically be 15-35% utilized.
-It's 20GB or RAM however, is almost always fully used.
-If I want more cores, I'll need lots of RAM.
-Also...
-I use electron apps (Slack etc.)... so, yea....
+When running VMs, the amount of available RAM is usually more limiting than the number of cpu cores.
+For example, when running 6 VM's, my server's 4-core Xeon will typically be 15-35% utilized whereas it's 20GB of RAM is nearly full.
+If I want more cores, I should supplement it with lots of RAM.
+In addition...
+I use electron apps (Slack etc.) and modern web browsers... so yea.... more RAM.

-Lastly, because I'm looking at Ryzen builds, the RAM has to be *fast*.
+Lastly, because I'm looking at Ryzen builds, the RAM needs to be *fast*.
-More than other CPU architectures, Ryzen actually runs *faster* with faster RAM.
+More than other CPU architectures, Ryzen CPUs actually *run faster* with faster RAM.

 #### Fast Storage

-This goal of this build is for it to be a multi-tasking beast.
-If I have a several CPU threads, running several VMs and a bunch of applications, and a pile of *fast* RAM moving data around...
-I need good *fast* storage that has [MOAR IOPs](https://www.youtube.com/watch?v=Bh_f0uof7Jw&feature=youtu.be&t=359) to support all of these tasks that will compete for disk access.
-While I wouldn't mind having room to throw a pair 3.5" rust drive to configure as a ZFS data pool down the road, the goal for the initial *primary* drive of this build is the most IOPs I can *afford*.
-So, a 2.5" SATA SSD at the very *least*.
+This main goal of this build is for it to be a multi-tasking beast.
+If I am running several VMs and a bunch of applications, with a stack of *fast* RAM moving data around...
+I need good *fast* storage with [MOAR IOPs](https://www.youtube.com/watch?v=Bh_f0uof7Jw&feature=youtu.be&t=359) to support all of these operations that will be competing for disk access.
+While I wouldn't mind having space to throw in a pair 3.5" rust drive to configure as a ZFS data pool down the road, the goal for the initial *primary* drive of this build is the most IOPs I can *afford*.
+So, I ideally *want* a m.2 NVMe SSD, but *need* a normal 2.5" SATA SSD at the very least.

 #### *Some* Gaming Ability

-While it doesn't have to be a *gaming* machine...
+While it doesn't have to be a *gaming machine*...
 I would like to be able to play the *occasional* game.
-While I don't mind playing games with lower graphic settings, on my laptops even with the lower settings they spike up the temperature and nearly max out the CPU... which I *do* mind.
-I don't need to play the most demanding games at *Ulimate* graphics settings, I do want to play basic games at medium settings.
-A discrete graphics card would be nice, ideally an AMD one due to their recent commitment to pushing forward their open source drivers.
+I don't mind playing games with lower graphic settings on my laptops, but I *do mind* that even with the lower settings they spike up the temperature and nearly max out the CPU.
+Increased graphics performance would also better support [my large monitor](../new-lgud4379b/).
+A discrete graphics card would be nice, ideally an AMD one due to their recent work on improving their open source drivers.

 #### Good Budget "Base", Ability to Upgrade